-In this tutorial, you will deploy a SingleStore DB cluster onto physical or virtual machines and connect to the cluster using our monitoring, profiling, and debugging tool, MemSQL Studio.
+In this tutorial, you will deploy a SingleStore DB cluster onto physical or virtual machines and connect to the cluster using our monitoring, profiling, and debugging tool, SingleStore DB Studio.

 A four-node cluster is the minimal recommended cluster size for showcasing SingleStore DB as a distributed, highly-available database; however, you can use the procedures in this tutorial to scale out to additional nodes for increased performance over large data sets or to handle higher concurrency loads.
 To learn more about SingleStore DB’s design principles and topology concepts, see Distributed Architecture.

 You will learn how to deploy a cluster using APT or YUM packages through a manual set of steps that allows for customization, such as binding to multiple NUMA nodes.